timeslogistics/times-oms-api-docs/docs/authentication.rst

 Obtaining API Token
 -------------------

-The API token can be obtained in TEC Client Platform, or provide by IT department of Times E-commerce.
+The API token can be obtained in Times OMS, or provide by IT department of Times E-commerce.

 Resetting API Token
 -------------------

-If you believe that your API token is leaked, you can request token reset in TEC Client Platform.
+If you believe that your API token is leaked, you can request token reset in Times OMS.

 After reset, a new token will be issued and the old token is intermediately invalidated.